reidgs/TerraBot/README.md

   s <int>: set the simulated time speedup to the given value
   v: print the current sensor values

+Currently, the only run-time command is "q", which quits the agent.

 *Note that the interactive agent can be run concurrently with other agents, so that you can view sensor values or turn on/off actuators manually while your autonomous system is running (this should be used only during development, not during testing).*

 ## Simulator ##